 I have always been a chocolate chip cookie fan but when I could no longer eat anything that contained gluten I did find that I didn't enjoy the gluten-free shop-bought cookies as I once did.
 I had to try and create my own gluten free cookie recipe at home.

-In my opinion, I do believe that these are the best chewy chocolate chip cookie recipe.
-Even my family agrees as they definitely don't last very long even with the family members that are not gluten free.
+In my opinion, I do believe that these are the best chewy chocolate chip cookie recipes.
+Even my family agrees as they don't last very long even with the family members that are not gluten free.

 Why we love this recipe

 - Easy to make - This simple gluten free chocolate chip cookie recipe is so easy to make that every Christmas eve I make them with my daughter for Santa.

 - Gluten free - Made with gluten free ingredients but no one can tell the difference from regular cookies.

 - Can be made in advance - The cookie balls can be made ahead and frozen.
 Pop them straight in the oven when the cookie craving hits.